 Hello folks, welcome back!
 It’s been a while since we wound down things with the old site.
-Ross and I took a much needed break from trying to force ourselves to cover as many games as possible and trying to make HalfGen into something it realistically couldn’t be as a two man operation.
+Ross and I took a much-needed break from trying to force ourselves to cover as many games as possible and trying to make HalfGen into something it really couldn’t be as a two-man operation.
 As some of you know we’ve still been doing the podcast as a monthly show and having a great time doing it.
 It came as a shock to both of us when the itch to do some writing came back after all this time.
-A few weeks later and a 4 year deal on hosting and HalfGen is back with a fresh new look and a new perspective.
+A few weeks later and a 4-year deal on hosting and HalfGen is back with a fresh new look and a new perspective.

 HalfGen is a passion project and something Ross and I love to do, but not something we have the time or ability to commit to in a way that drives growth.
 Ross is soon to be a father and I have more responsibility than ever thanks to a promotion at my day job.
 Even still, we’re both passionate about games and we both like expressing that, so bringing back the site the right way was something that interested us.
 We’re not going to be posting every week and we’re not going to be covering every game that comes out, that’s impossible for any two people to do.
 We’re also not looking to ask people to contribute for free, that’s hardly fair.

 So what is HalfGen now, besides a spiffy new logo?
 It’s a place where you can get our opinions on what we’ve been playing.
 “Games old and new, you’ll get our point of view,” still rings true and we’ll cover the gamut of new releases and old-school classics.
 We’ll have the occasional video posted on our YouTube (check the link up top) and always have the podcast ready to go each month (I’ll need to line up a new co-host when Ross has to go full dad mode).
 Among the changes is the reduction in the number of types of articles we write.
 We have condensed things into just a handful of categories:

 - One-Offs and Editorials